mahima-manik/nextjs-tailwind-responsive-starter-code/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Learnings
+1. favicon.ico cannot be placed in public folder.
+It has to be placed in the `src/app` folder.
+[Reference](https://nextjs.org/docs/app/api-reference/file-conventions/metadata/app-icons#favicon)
+2. `page.js` cannot be renamed to `index.js`.
+A page.js file is required to make a route segment publicly accessible. `layout.js` also has to stay in app folder.
+[Reference](https://nextjs.org/docs/getting-started/project-structure#routing-files)